keesiemeijer/github-pages-code-reference/README.md

 ## Installation with VVV

-If VVV is installed add a new reference site with this in your [vvv-custom.yml file](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/).
+If VVV is installed add a new reference site with the [wp-reference](https://github.com/keesiemeijer/wp-reference) script.

+Put this in your [vvv-custom.yml file](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/) and run `vagrant up --provision` from the Vagrant directory.

 ```
 sites: